volatilityfoundation/volatility3/doc/source/Linux.rst

 Listing plugins
 ---------------

-Following are the list of linux plugins available for volatility3.
+Following are the sample of linux plugins available for volatility3.
 More plugins will be available on future releases.
 For plugin requests, Please create an issue with description of the plugin.

 .. code-block:: shell-session